paolonappi/pn-maven-exercise-001/README.md

 10. Create a Runnable Java JAR using the appropriate Maven JAR plugin

-11. Use Maven profiles to customize builds for different environments
+11. Use Maven profiles to customize builds for different environments activating different properties